Hero347623/AidlCustorm/README.md

-This project is about AIDL communication。
+This project is about AIDL communication。 Test